donovanamitchell/ashes-reborn-deck-builder/README.md

 ## Development

+I followed this guide to set up my environment https://docs.microsoft.com/en-us/windows/dev-environment/javascript/react-native-for-android

 Run using `npx react-native run-android`

+## Deployment

+I followed this guide for building and deploying a release https://reactnative.dev/docs/signed-apk-android.
+It is now very high priority to get this into a CI process so I never have to remember this again.

 ## TODO:
 High Priority
 - [ ] Release 1.0
+- [ ] Github CI

 Medium Priority
 - [ ] Card directory
 - [ ] "Build" Tab?
 Some way of viewing the list of cards to add to the deck in grid form so that it is easier to constuct a deck (a checklist?).
+- [ ] Automated tests

 Low Priority
 - [ ] Squeeze pack name into card list